 - Cash in electronic bonds via TreasuryDirect.

 Here's a closer look at the steps for each bond-redemption method.

 Follow these steps to redeem paper bonds in person:

-Proof — a marriage license, divorce papers or a court order, for example — of your name change if the name on the savings bond doesn't match your current name.
+- Proof of your name change -- such as a marriage license, divorce papers or a court order -- if the name on the savings bond doesn't match your current one

-- Go to a bank where you are an account holder, if possible, to redeem the bonds.
-You have a better chance of being able to redeem bonds at a bank where you have an account.
+- Go to a bank to redeem the bonds.
+You have a better chance of redeeming bonds at a bank where you have an account.

 Redeeming Paper Bonds by Mail

 Follow these steps to redeem paper bonds by mail:

 - Fill out FS Form 1522 and sign it before a certifying officer.